MicrosoftDocs/win32/desktop-src/TermServ/deleteex-win32-sessionbrokerfarmaccount.md

 ---
 title: DeleteEx method of the Win32_SessionBrokerFarmAccount class
-description: The Win32\_SessionBrokerFarmAccount class is no longer available for use as of Windows Server 2012. ms.assetid: d30c5d3e-f63c-4b21-85ae-a0b8d5868d64 ms.tgt_platform: multiple
+description: The Win32\_SessionBrokerFarmAccount class is no longer available for use as of Windows Server 2012. | DeleteEx method of the Win32_SessionBrokerFarmAccount class ms.assetid: d30c5d3e-f63c-4b21-85ae-a0b8d5868d64 ms.tgt_platform: multiple
 keywords: